Altruist: Argumentative Explanations through Local Interpretations of Predictive Models: Altruist

-This component concerns the interpretation technique(s), and is highly correlated with the aforementioned component.
-The interpretation technique(s) must fall within the category of feature importance and must therefore provide explanations in the form of sets of features accompanied by an indicator of importance.
+At this point, we assume that various FI approaches produce weights with a monotonic notion.
+This intuitive assumption is used by the majority of global and local FI techniques.
+This means that an end-user can expect monotonic behaviour from the prediction model when altering a feature based on the weight provided by the global or local FI technique.
+However, there are FI techniques, like as SHAP, that do not presuppose monotonicity but are perceived as such by the end user.

 Such techniques may be global or local, as well as model-agnostic or model-specific.
-The output of this component, given a specific $x_i$, and the \textit{ML} component, is denoted as \textit{Z}$=[z_1,...,z_{|F|}]$, where $z_j \in R$.
-It is possible to have multiple interpretation techniques, in order to let Altruist choose the best (more truthful) interpretation.
-Then, for $T$ different techniques we will have \textit{Z}$_t$, where $t \in [0,T]$.
+The output of this component, given a specific $x_i$, and the \textit{M} component, is denoted as \textit{Z}$=[z_1,...,z_{|F|}]$, where $z_j \in \mathbb{R}$.
+It is possible to have multiple interpretation techniques to let Altruist choose the best (most truthful) interpretation.
+Then, for $T$ different techniques, one would have \textit{Z}$_t$, where $t \in [1,T]$.